-- If cleaning any plants, ornaments or other equipment (we recommend no more than half at each water change to retain as much friendly bacteria living on them as you can), use subsequent buckets of old water to rinse these off before returning to the tank.
+- If cleaning any plants, ornaments or other equipment (we recommend no more than half at each change to retain as much friendly bacteria living on them as you can), use subsequent buckets of old water to rinse these off before returning to the tank.

 Adding Fresh Water Back Into Your Tank

-- Fill the bucket with fresh tap water, using both hot and cold water – together with your thermometer – to temperature match the new water to the temperature in the tank.
+- Fill the bucket with fresh tap water, using both hot and cold – together with your thermometer – to temperature match the new water to the temperature in the tank.
 Remember, sudden temp changes will shock and stress your fish, so this is important!

 - Once you’ve filled your tank up to the desired level, your job is over.